flugg/laravel-responder/README.md

 ### Building Responses

 The `success` and `error` methods return a `SuccessResponseBuilder` and `ErrorResponseBuilder` respectively, which both extend an abstract `ResponseBuilder`, giving them common behaviors.
-They will be converted to JSON when returned from a controller, however, you can explicitly create an instance of `Illuminate\Http\JsonResponse` using `respond`:
+They will be converted to JSON when returned from a controller, but you can explicitly create an instance of `Illuminate\Http\JsonResponse` with the `respond` method:

 ```php
 return responder()->success()->respond();